jessfraz/blog/content/post/the-art-of-closing.md

 +++
 date = "2016-06-04T08:09:26-07:00"
-title = "The art of closing"
+title = "The Art of Closing"
 author = "Jessica Frazelle"
 description = "How to close patches for your open source project you don't want."
 +++